 I began hiking there in 1987, a few years before the landscape was officially designated a “park.”
 I then worked for the park in a variety of roles.
 I stopped when financial pressures demanded I take on more teaching hours.
 With fewer hours of “free” time, I wanted to be on the trails — on foot or on a bike — rather than in meetings, even important ones.
 The most intimate relationship in my life (so far) was with the lines of trails up and down North and South Fortuna Mountain, and the little mountain known as Kwaaypaay, that I called ‘Big Dog Health and Fitness Spa’ because, when I hiked it, it had no name.
 From my time hiking in one small(ish) landscape, I learned that no trail is ever the same two days in a row.

-I’ve also hiked fragments of the Pacific Crest Trail, trails in Italy and Switzerland, climbed most of the way up a Chinese mountain, and, of course, I’ve hiked and skied in the Rockies.
-Hiking — though it will not be extreme or involve sharps ups and downs, or carrying heavy packs — is one great thing about being back in Colorado.
+I’ve also hiked fragments of the Pacific Crest Trail, trails in Italy and Switzerland as well as climbing most of the way up a Chinese sacred mountain — Huang Shan — and, of course, I’ve hiked and skied in the Rockies.
+Hiking is one great thing about being in Colorado.

-© Martin of Gfenn, Savior, I’m A Writer, Yes I Am, Colorado or Bust and all work written on this blog that is not quoted from other sources was done by me and as such is my property.
+© Martin of Gfenn; Savior; The Brothers Path; The Price; My Everest; As a Baby Duck Listens to Thunder; Historical Fiction by Martha Kennedy; “Women’s Wilderness Legend, Waterproof” and all work written on this blog that is not quoted from other sources was done by me and as such is my property.
 Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Martha Kennedy with appropriate and specific direction to the original content.